 Time unit in proper time!

-Details of user stories are evolved over time.
+Details of user stories have evolved over time.
 In the beginning, they are maybe just the titles.
 Later, in release planning, the product owner should describe them in user story format.
-In the sprint planning, there should be all details as acceptance criteria.
+In sprint planning, all details should be included as acceptance criteria.

 agile planning release sprint roadmap vision strategy product backlog productowner product owner

-In the release plan, user stories are considered as candidates which might be later pulled out of the release.
-Due to that, it doesn’t make sense to estimate user stories with a time unit.
-In such a case, we’ll waste a lot of effort on the estimation, especially in case some user stories will not be implemented later due to a change of plans.
+In the release plan, user stories are considered candidates that might later be pulled out of the release.
+Therefore, it doesn’t make sense to estimate user stories with a time unit.
+We’ll waste a lot of effort on the estimation, especially if some user stories will not be implemented later due to a change of plans.

 All of that is a reason for estimation with story points.
 Yes, those numbers are on the cards.